Luxating patella in dogs

 Summary

 Luxating patella is a common knee condition in dogs where the kneecap slips out of its normal position.
-It is especially common in small and toy breeds, but dogs of many sizes can be affected.
+It is especially common in small breed dogs.
 Some dogs only show mild, occasional signs, while others may develop more ongoing lameness, discomfort and mobility problems.
+Mild cases may managed conservatively, while moderate to severe cases often benefit from corrective surgery.
+Many dogs with luxating patella can be managed successfully, but maintaining a lean body condition can lower recurrence risk.

 What is luxating patella in dogs?